Publius Cornelius Lentulus Spinther: Consul and governor

 In the campaign in 58 BC for the next year's consulship, Spinther received the backing of Julius Caesar and Pompey.
 Caesar had for some time cultivated Spinther's friendship by supporting Spinther's campaign for the pontificate and his assignment to Hispania Citerior.
 Elected first, he was then joined in the consulship by Quintus Caecilius Metellus Nepos, a Pompeian enemy.

 At the beginning of the consular year, 1 January 57 BC, Spinther moved successfully in the senate – after some convincing of his colleague Nepos who had previously been opposed to the matter – to have Cicero recalled from exile; he then carried a bill through the comitia centuriata to that effect and helped Cicero recover his house, which had been dispossessed during his exile.
-In the autumn, news came to Rome of an Egyptian dynastic struggle which promised huge financial rewards and prestige for any prospective commander.
-Spinther, with his colleague Nepos, were successful to having Pompey – known to be interested in the command – relegated to a corn commission.
+In the autumn, news came to Rome of an Egyptian dynastic struggle, which promised huge financial rewards and prestige for any prospective commander.
+Spinther, with his colleague Nepos, were successful in having Pompey – known to be interested in the command – relegated to a corn commission.
 His actions during the year, and thereafter, showed "no strong allegiance to Caesar" nor did Pompey's support "forestall unpleasant friction over the restoration of [Ptolemy]".

 Taking as proconsul the governorship of Cilicia – to which the island of Cyprus also had been added – he secured for himself instructions from the senate to intervene in the Egyptian dynastic struggle and restore Ptolemy XII Auletes to the throne, but stopped after a Sibylline oracle prohibited the use of an army.
 Cicero, in a debate in the senate on 13 January 56 BC, supported Spinther's interests and described the debate in a letter: